LiteObject/nlp-beginner-guide/README.md

 ---

 ## Want to Learn More?

+**Ready for the technical details?** Check out our [Technical Guide](./nlp-technical-guide.md) for:
+- Detailed explanations of algorithms
+- Python implementation examples
+- Step-by-step project tutorials
+- Popular NLP libraries and tools

 Here are some fun next steps:
 - Try Google's "Teachable Machine" for simple NLP experiments